 I am at my most focused and happy when I feel like I am contributing to actions which support my values.
 But that can also be a trap.
 It’s easy to start a guilt-spiral about times you got it wrong, or feeling that you are not doing enough.
 Are you a fake activist because you were just too tired that week to go to a protest you knew was important?

 You are not responsible for ending all oppression single-handedly.
 There are many different ways to support your values, art, community, advice, representation, giving a platform, listening to people and what they need.
 You are not responsible for whole movements alone.
 You are most responsible for how you act to those around you.

 Ultimately, you are responsible for yourself.

 It is not always easy.
 When I was growing up it did not make you popular.
+Being the person who didn’t “the joke” funny or who “made trouble”.
 I think maybe that’s changing now.
 I hope so.
-But you cannot know how even your smallest act of compassion or solidarity will effect someone else.
+You cannot know how even your smallest act of compassion or solidarity will effect someone else.
 Compassion is not always nice or soft.
 Sometimes it is saying no to the powerful for someone who can’t.
 But being kind and soft can be powerful too.

 There are so many ways to be someone you can be proud of.